DQL¶

 -

-WHERE Clause:
+WHERE clause:

 - Executed before group aggregation

-- Operates on raw data rows
+- Acts on original data rows

-- Filters data rows that do not meet conditions, reducing the amount of data for subsequent processing
+- Filters data rows that do not meet the conditions, reducing the amount of data for subsequent processing

 -

-HAVING Clause:
+HAVING clause:

 - Executed after group aggregation

-- Operates on aggregated results
+- Acts on the aggregated results

-- Filters based on aggregation function results
+- Filters based on the results of aggregation functions

 Application Scenarios¶

-The Having clause is suitable for filtering aggregation results:
+The HAVING clause is suitable for filtering aggregation results:

-// Filter based on aggregation function values
+// Filtering based on aggregation function values

 M::cpu:(avg(usage) as avg_usage) [1h] BY host HAVING avg_usage > 80

-// Filter based on multiple aggregation conditions
+// Filtering based on multiple aggregation conditions

 M::http_requests:(